Integrity and

 wholesome ideas, wishes and concerns that you value as important.
 You

-accidentally ignore or knowingly disregard being the best person that you can
+accidentally ignore or disregard being the best person that you can be

 Additionally, conforming to scheduled